-The Resources screen on the Octave Dashboard user interface (accessible by navigating to Device > Resources) allows you to view and manage the Resources on your device.
+The Resources screen on the Octave Dashboard user interface (accessible by navigating to Build > Device > Resources) allows you to view and manage the Resources on your device.

-The following screenshot shows some key user interface elements on the Resources screen that help you to manage your Resources:
+The following screenshot shows the key user interface elements on the Resources screen that help you to manage your Resources:

 - The checkmark indicates that a value has been set for the Resource.
 Clearing the checkmark will clear the value.
 Note that you will then need to click Apply to commit the clearing of the value.